 Typically $600-$6,000/year.
 A simple business site runs $50-$150/month.
 Online stores cost $200-$500/month.
 Budget 10-15% of your build cost each year.

-Shopify ($42/month, 1.75% + 30c per sale) is simpler and quicker to set up.
+Shopify ($42/month on annual billing, $56/month monthly, plus 1.75% + 30c per sale) is simpler and quicker to set up.
 WooCommerce is free but needs separate hosting, a professional build ($10,000+), and ongoing technical care.
 Shopify for ease, WooCommerce for flexibility.

 $50-$80 (junior), $80-$150 (mid-level), $150-$200+ (senior).
 Agency blended rates run $100-$300/hour.
 Sydney typically charges 20-30% more than Perth or regional areas.